#3: Sailing, snorkeling and scuba diving the Great Barrier Reef

 Coral Sea Dreaming, Sailing the Great Barrier Reef, Cairns, Australia

 The thing was, I hadn’t exactly signed myself up.
 Back in June, I had decided on a weekend in Cairns to celebrate my 23rd birthday.
 When I realized a couple of girlfriends were heading up that same weekend, I booked in on the sailing, snorkeling and scuba diving trip they were on without doing any research.
 Then Tiger Airways cancelled my flight, I stayed home, they went and I wallowed in my misery and refused to listen to their tales of the epic reef until my trip was rebooked five months later.
-Instead of finding winter train holidays, I decided to kick off my post-Melbourne life with by finally ticking skydiving and scuba diving off my Australia bucket list.
+I decided to kick off my post-Melbourne life with by finally ticking skydiving and scuba diving off my Australia bucket list.

 Coral Sea Dreaming, sailing the Great Barrier Reef, Cairns, Australia